 Punakaiki Beach

-Truman Track also leads to Punakaiki Beach.
-Punakaiki Beach is sandy and looks pretty, but the weather doesn’t make you want to swim.
-It’s a cold and rainy day, like many other days in this area.
-The South Island West Coast is a high rainfall area.
-It rains 5000 mm a year.
+The short Truman Track takes you to the Punakaiki beach.
+The powder beach looks inviting, but the weather doesn’t make you want to swim.
+It’s cold and rainy, like on many other days in this area.
+The South Island West Coast is a high rainfall area where it rains 5000 mm a year.

-And there’s one more walk, a 2 hour walk to a limestone formation that’s called the ballroom overhang.
-But to see more of the West Coast we skipped that walk and headed 43 km south to Greymouth, first driving in a deep rainforest.
+Then there’s one more trail, a 2 hour walk to a limestone formation called the ballroom overhang.
+However, to see more of the West Coast we skipped that walk and headed 43 km south to Greymouth, driving through a deep rainforest.

 Punakaiki to Greymouth

-Greymouth with its 13 500 inhabitants is the largest town on the West Coast.
-It’s and old gold and coal mining town and it still is the center of a coal mining area.
+Greymouth with its 13 500 inhabitants is the largest settlement on the West Coast.
+As an old gold and coal mining town it still is the center of a coal mining area.

 West Coast cattle

-But we didn’t want to take any tourist activities in this weather so we took State Highway 6 from Greymouth to the next settlement that has a nice name, Hokitika.
+But we didn’t want to take any tourist activities in this weather and took the State Highway 6 from Greymouth to the next settlement that has a nice name, Hokitika.

 Hokitika